Backlight photography tips for magical photos

 • Go close to your subject and fill the frame with your subject, then take a meter reading

-• Once you have your exposure settings, set your camera.
-Unless the light changes, you won’t need to adjust them again.
-Although, at the golden hour as the sun is sinking and the light changes fast, it’s a good idea to check your exposure every 20 minutes or so
+Unless the light changes, you won’t need to adjust your camera settings again.
+Although, at the golden hour the light changes fast as the sun is sinking, so it’s a good idea to check your exposure every 20 minutes or so.

 2. Exposure compensation

-I’d set it at at least +1 EV.
-This will tell your camera to up the exposure by 1 stop regardless of the exposure measurement it takes.
+Setting plus 1 stop exposure compensation tells your camera to up the exposure by 1 stop, regardless of the exposure measurement it takes.

 Be aware though that this is a far less accurate way of setting your exposure.